faithy09/FreshHarvest/README.md

 # Skills- Data Analysis, PowerBi, PostgresSQL

+# Project Scope-
+The scope of the project includes collecting and integrating data from production, quality control, maintenance, and supply chain departments to analyze defective batches in food processing.
+It involves identifying key defect drivers through root cause analysis, utilizing tools such as SQL, Power BI, and statistical techniques.
+The project also covers the development of dashboards for monitoring quality trends, enhancing traceability, and supporting data-driven decision-making across operational teams.

 # Project Description-
 FreshHarvest Foods Ltd., founded in 2004, is a U.S.-based food processing company specializing in organic frozen meals, soups, and vegetable mixes.
 It has become a nationally recognized brand known for sustainable sourcing, clean-label products, and innovative packaging.
 Serving health-conscious consumers and major retailers like Whole Foods and Trader Joe’s, its competitive edge lies in clean processing, farm-direct sourcing, and strong cold-chain logistics.